-Canal Convergence is back for its ninth year, and SRP is a proud partner of the award-winning annual event.
+Canal Convergence is back for its 10th year, and SRP is a proud partner of the award-winning annual event.

 At its core, Canal Convergence is a celebration of community, sustainability, art, education and history.
 The best part — it’s free!
-Presented by SRP, the City of Scottsdale, and Billy Jo and Judd Herberger, it begins Friday, Nov.
-6, and goes through Sunday, Nov.
-15.
+Presented by SRP, the City of Scottsdale and Billie Jo and Judd Herberger, it begins Friday, Nov.
+5, and goes through Sunday, Nov.
+14.

-As a provider of water to the Valley, it’s important to share information about the canals with the community.
-Surely, you’ll learn a new thing or two about how we bring water to the Valley.
+As a provider of water to the Valley, it’s important for SRP to share information about the canals with the community.
+You’re sure to learn a new thing or two about how we bring water to the Valley.

-Take a look at art installations from past events in the Canal Convergence Gallery.
+Take a look at art installations from past events in the Canal Convergence Public Art Archive .

 Along the Arizona Canal at Scottsdale Waterfront, you will find signs with scannable QR codes from the Marshall Way Bridge to the Soleri Bridge.
-Through a self-guided tour, there will be five opportunities to hear from our experts about canal infrastructure and history.
+Through a self-guided tour, there will be a handful of opportunities to hear from our experts about canal infrastructure and history.